johnno1962/ApportablePlugin/README.md

 You can type into the console windows opened or type control-c to interrupt the command.
 The "apportable log" window can be filtered by entering a regular expression.
 Windows close automatically on sucess.

+### Live Coding

+The plugin now also supports live coding where you can make changes the implementation of a running program.
+The main.m of the project project must first have been patched slightly by using the "Product/Apportable/Prepare" menu item.
+After this, when the program is running or being debugged, changes to the current selected file can be applied using the "Apportable/Patch" command.
+As this requires a debugging connection if one if not already open the plugin will attach to the program.

+Live Coding works by #importing the changed class into a small stub of code which lists the classes being loaded which is compiled and the resulting shared library copied to phone. gdb is then messaged by the plugin to call [APLiveCoding inject:"/data/local/tmp/APLiveCodingN.so"] which loads and calls the stub in the shared library.
+This registers any selector references and "swizzles" the new implementations onto the original class.
+Remember to "Apportable/Prepare" your project to make APLiveCoding available.

 ### MIT License

 Copyright (C) 2014 John Holdsworth